jzamora5/holbertonschool-zero_day/README.md

-This repository will have several projects of the zero day in Holberton School.
+This repository will have several projects of the zero day in Holberton School!.
 This includes tasks with vagrant, emacs, vi, and git.
 A lot of interesting things are studied and tested and it is really cool to start coding and learning.